jmcook1186/biodisort/biodisort/docs/irradiance.md

 - **Role**: This is used to derive `UMU0`

 ### SEASON
 - **Definition**: Season/region/solzen is used to determine at surface irradiance.
-Depending on the region/season/solzen combinationa  different irradiance file is loaded in and used to configure `FBEAM` and `FISOT`.
+Depending on the region/season/solzen combination a different irradiance file is loaded in and used to define `FISOT`.
 - **Values**: "s", "w"
 - **Role**: `SEASON` tells biodisort to grab files for summer or winter irradiance for a given region.
 These form the file stubs for reading in appropriate irradiance files.

 ### REGION
 - **Definition**: Season/region/solzen is used to determine at surface irradiance.
-Depending on the region/season/solzen combinationa  different irradiance file is loaded in and used to configure `FBEAM` and `FISOT`.
+Depending on the region/season/solzen combinationa  different irradiance file is loaded in and used to configure `FISOT`.
 - **Values**: "ml", "p"
 - **Role**: `REGION` tells biodisort to grab files for summer or winter irradiance for a given region.
 These form the file stubs for reading in appropriate irradiance files.